Sample Answer

 Problem Analysis and Recommendation

 Brian could apply Maslow’s Theory of Need Hierarchy to handle Brad’s situation.
-The theory is based on the premise that the strongest need most often dictates a person’s behavior at a given time.
-The needs are hierarchical, with the greatest being physiological needs, safety needs, Needs for love, affection, and belongingness, esteem needs, and the least being self-actualization needs (Drucker, 2017).
+The theory is based on the premise that the most vital need often dictates a person’s behavior at a given time.
+The requirements are hierarchical, with the greatest being physiological needs, safety needs, Needs for love, affection, and belongingness, esteem needs, and the least being self-actualization needs (Drucker, 2017).
 Brad has esteem needs that have not been met.
-He complains bitterly when another team of employees wins the team of the year award.
+He complains bitterly when another team of employees wins the section of the Year award.
 To satisfy these requirements, Brian should try to recognize Brad’s achievements and openly congratulate him or put him in charge of a team.
 Brad’s self-actualization needs have not been met.
-He wants to be more and do more, this can be seen from the two interviews he took in a bid to be promoted.
+He wants to be more and do more; this can be seen from the two interviews he took in a bid to be promoted.
 Brian should take note of this and explain to Brad why the others were the best candidates and encourage him that his day would come.

 Theories of motivation, such as expectancy theory, could be used to find ways of motivating employees.
-The theories also help in determining the reasons for underperformance.
+The ideas also help in determining the reasons for underperformance.
 Brian could apply Maslow’s Theory of Need Hierarchy to handle Brad’s situation.
-The theory is based on the premise that the strongest need most often dictates a person’s behavior at a given time.
+The idea is based on the premise that the most vital need often dictates a person’s behavior at a given time.
 In ABC enterprises, expectancy theory provides the next course of action for the employees who are recording poor performance.

 References